The Probate Service has said that it is now accepting personal applications online, providing that the applications meet certain criteria.

 How much does it cost to apply for probate?

-When you apply for a grant of probate, you will need to pay a fee, which is currently set at £215.
+When you apply for a grant of probate, you will need to pay a fee, which is currently set at £273, although this increases most years.
 However, if the estate is worth less than £5,000 this fee is waived.
 With the new online probate service, you will be able to pay the probate fees online when you make your application.
-In time, it is expected to be cheaper to apply for probate online than via the post, and of course there will be no need to pay additional solicitors’ fees.
+It is cheaper to apply for probate online than via the post, and of course there will be no need to pay additional solicitors’ fees.

-Online services for more complex cases will be launched later this year, with The Probate Service saying: “We are looking to enhance this in the future, potentially through links with other departments to gather this information automatically as part of the process.”
+Online services for more complex cases are also coming, with The Probate Service saying: “We are looking to enhance this in the future, potentially through links with other departments to gather this information automatically as part of the process.”

 Jenny Chase one of the experts at leading UK online will writing company Quick Will says: “This will be a relief to those who apply for probate after a loved one dies.
 There will now be less red tape and anguish as people will no longer have to swear an oath in front of a solicitor.
 It is great news that this online probate service is now online, and it is yet another example of how the will writing industry is moving online.”